BitcoinDesign/Guide/guide/foundations/backups.md

 # Bitcoin backups

-The self-custody of bitcoin is an important right, but also a financial responsibility that can scale from pocket money to life savings.
-Most of us lack experience of caring for the security of large amounts of money on our own, and it can feel scary to figure things out without help.
+The self-custody of bitcoin is an important right, but also a financial responsibility that can scale from pocket money to life savings and it can take practice getting used to.

 Making a secure backup of your wallet should be straightforward.
 This guide is meant to provide a starting point for simple bitcoin backups.
 From a basic setup, you can increase the security level as your funds grow.

-## Backups in practice
+## What are backups?

 When we talk about backups, we mean saving the information needed to restore access to a wallet outside of the application that created the private keys.
-Most often, this will be the *recovery-phrase* of the wallet from which all it's private keys can be retrieved, but can also include other information like a *pass-phrase*.
+Most often, this will be the *recovery-phrase* of of 12 or 24 words, but can also include other information like a *pass-phrase*.

 The main risks that backups need to protect against are: